Elfreda2019/Star_Counter/README.md

-  * **Part 1:** Automatically determine the last row.
+  * **Part 1:** Automatically determined the last row.

     * Instead of hard-coding the last number of the loop, used VBA to determine the last row automatically (i.e. do not use for i = 2 to 51)

   * **Part 2:** Visualize the Results

-    * Using a Pivot Table, determine if there is a relationship between Review Date and Rating using a line chart.
+    * Used a Pivot Table, to determine if there is a relationship between Review Date and Rating using a line chart.

-    * Using a Pivot Table, determine if there is a relationship between Program Type and Rating using a bar chart.
+    * Used a Pivot Table, to determine if there is a relationship between Program Type and Rating using a bar chart.